braidn/blrrrg/partner_up/index.md

 ##Pitch -->

 Currently, I am not taking on any side work.
 However, if you think your idea is compelling and want to sell me on it feel free to get in contact.
 I love to talk shop and who knows what might happen from there.

 ##Contact -->

-Phone: 415.935.3151
+In order of response switftness

-Twitter: [@braidn][1]
+1. Twitter: [@braidn][1]
-Email: bradenwork [at] gmail [dot] com
+1. Email: me [at] braidn [dot] com
+1. Phone: 415.935.3151

 ##Skills -->